rileyle/UCGretina/README.md

 (theta relative to the beam axis) appended to the end of each of the lines describing transitions.

+_Important Note: the built-in gamma-ray angular correlations are bypassed entirely in this version of the code.
+The directions of Gamma rays emitted in cascades are completely uncorrelated._

 ### LBL Scanning Table (see also ./examples/scan) ###

 (`UCGretina_Scan` only)